kevincsv/mangaP/README.md

 # 💡Getting Started
 To see how this project works you have two options

+## Option 1: Using Heroku enviroment
-- You can access the following [link](https://manga-bk.herokuapp.com/) after accessing the link you can use [Postman](https://www.postman.com/) or any tool of your choice to interact with the API.
+1. You can access the following [link](https://manga-bk.herokuapp.com/) and after accessing the link you can use [Postman](https://www.postman.com/) or any tool of your choice to interact with the API.
 The server is currently deployed in [heroku](https://www.heroku.com/) for learning purposes only, you can use all the API features as you like to see how the API interacts.

 To interact with the api you will need an access token (JWT) to place in the Header and it can be obtained by creating a new user or logging in with any of the existing users.